How do you find the right Idaho injury attorney for your serious personal injury lawsuit? Who should your Idaho injury attorney be?

 As noted above, experienced lawyers and rookie lawyers charge the same percentage fee no matter how long they have been practicing.
 So if a lawyer with 3 years under her belt is going to charge you the same fee as a lawyer with 25 years experience , you should strongly consider hiring the more seasoned lawyer.
 The experience of your lawyer can make a very big difference in the outcome of your case.

-D. Does this lawyer actually go to court?
+D. Does this Idaho injury attorney actually go to court?

 Many people think that personal injury lawyers all go to the courthouse and have trials regularly.
 The truth is different.
 To many of the lawyers who hold themselves out as “trial lawyers” or “personal injury lawyers” have limited jury trial experience.
 Check the lawyer’s trial experience as one of the first things you do.